 This study programme is part of the Swiss Joint Master in Computer Science jointly offered by the Universities of Fribourg, Bern and Neuchâtel, providing students with a unique multilingual and multicultural learning environment.
 Students work closely with one or more research groups of the three participating institutes.
 Students can create a personalized curriculum from courses, seminars and internships offered by the three.
 Teaching units are grouped into tracks reflecting different profiles in computer science.
 Most courses are taught in English, although some may be offered in only French or German.
 The programme can be completed in three full-time semesters.
 Personalized part-time curriculums are also available.More info

 The University of Fribourg is the only university in Switzerland to offer a Master's programme in Contemporary History.
 You will study the political, social and cultural history of the 19th and 20th centuries with a focus on post-1945.
 Geographically, the programme is centered around Swiss and European contemporary history.
 The Fribourg Master in Contemporary History is research based.
 The Master brings multi-disciplinarity together with bilingualism and includes approaches of neighbouring social and cultural disciplines, such as European Studies, Social Anthropology and Science of Religions.
 A large number of teaching staff and researchers cover a broad variety of topics.
 You can take the Master in German, French and bilingually in German and French with a «mention bilingue» in the diploma.More info

 If you are interested in social, cultural, religious and political plurality in contemporary societies, this Master's programme will provide you with the tools to analyse inter-ethnic, inter-religious and inter-generational relations and to understand political change.
 In order to achieve this, the programme uses a unique combination of anthropology, sociology and political science.

-There are also several options to choose from: 1.
+There are also several specialisations to choose from: 1.
 Politics, Government and Civil Society: this option focuses on various figures, institutions and political processes; 2.
-Cultural Diversity and Social Identity: this option enables the understanding and management of issues related to the plurality and complexity of contemporary societies; 3.
+Cultural Diversity and Social Identity: this specialisation enables the understanding and management of issues related to the plurality and complexity of contemporary societies; 3.
 Issues in Contemporary Religious Cultures: this module offers an in-depth analysis of religion as a structuring element in contemporary societies.